New York Wrongful Death Lawyer

 - Family members have suffered economic loss as a result of the death.

 Wrongful death cases can be complicated.
 It is not always easy to determine who is legally responsible for a victim's death.
 In some cases more than one person is ultimately responsible.
 Furthermore there may be complex procedural rules and timelines that must be followed.
 To make sure that your case is properly handled it is critical that you are represented by attorneys with experience handling wrongful death cases.
-Contact Stephen Bilkis and Associates to discuss the details of your case.
-Our staff is experienced in handling claims involving wrongful death cases related to construction accidents, car accidents, product liability, and medical malpractice.
+Contact Stephen Bilkis & Associates to discuss the details of your case.
+Our staff is experienced in representing the families of victims of fatal accidents.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We serve clients in the following locations: Manhattan, Westchester County, Suffolk County, Staten Island, Bronx, Brooklyn, Long Island, Nassau County, and Queens.